karbalayghareh/GraphReg/README.md

 - Which TF motifs are important for gene regulation?
 How do distal TF motifs regulate their target genes?

-This repository contains all the codes for training `GraphReg` models and all the downstream analyses for gene expression prediction, enhancer validation, and the role of transcription factor (TF) motifs on regulating their target genes.
+This repository contains all the codes for training **GraphReg** models and all the downstream analyses for gene expression prediction, enhancer validation, and transcription factor (TF) motifs on regulating their target genes.

+## Data preparation

+### 1D data (epigenomic)
+We need a coverage `bigwig' file for each epigenomic track.